LOADING ...

 which is what we expected, but when we got to the police station

-there was a third possibility that we hadn't counted upon, and we was
+was a third possibility that we hadn't even counted upon, and we was

-both arrested.
+both immediately arrested.
 Handcuffed.
-And I said "Obie, I don't think I
+And I said "Obie, I don't I

-can pick up the garbage with these on."
+can pick up the with these handcuffs on."
 He said, "Shut up, kid.

 Get in the back of the car."

-And that's what we did, sat in the back of the car and drove to the
+And that's what we did, sat in the of the patrol car and drove to the

 Scene of the Crime unquote.
 I want tell you about the town of